margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It goes deep.
 The seed is buried deep within the ground.
 The roots spread out.
-It covers the wholeg round.
+It covers the whole ground.

+Dirt on the sidewalk

 <br>